-The course begins with a training year, which consists of two terms of intensive training in core data science principles and techniques followed by a third term where you will undertake two eight-week research projects in two of your chosen research areas.
+The course begins with a training year, which consists of two terms of intensive training in core data science principles and techniques followed by a third term where you will usually undertake two ten-week research projects in two of your chosen research areas.
 One of these projects will usually become the basis of your doctoral research, carried out in the following three years.